maelvls/homebrew-amc/README.md

     brew install maelvalais/amc/auto-mutiple-choice

+- **What are the dependencies?** Homebrew will pull automatically everything (Gtk3, Opencv) except for xquartz.
+  Also, to run it, you will need to install a latex distribution (for example, Mactex can be installed by `brew cask install mactex`).
+- **How come there has never been an official formula for Homebrew?** This is mainly because of the complexity of auto-multiple-choice (insane number of dependencies) as well as the fact that Homebrew does not cope well with latex dependencies.
-How?
-I took the macports [recipe][macports], vendored perl packages and pdftk (also dblatex but it is only used during build).
+- **How did you do it?** I took the macports [recipe][macports], vendored perl packages and pdftk (also dblatex but it is only used during build).
 Nothing is installed outside of the Homebrew environment so you don't have to worry with messing your system.
 The **only prerequisite** is to have Mactex (if you don't have it: `brew cask install mactex`).
 To install auto-mutiple-choice:

 Notes:
 1. because it is using Gtk3, pop-up windows (like _Open project_) are (weirdly) opening as tabbed